fermyon/developer/content/cloud/linking-applications-to-resources-using-labels.md

 > projects
 ```

-In the example here we have chosen to link `todo-app-v2` to our pre-existing `inspiring-otter` Cloud database using via the "default" label, that we added to our `todo-app-v2` application manifest (`spin.toml`) file.
+In the example here we have chosen to link `todo-app-v2` to our pre-existing `projects` Cloud database using via the "default" label, that we added to our `todo-app-v2` application manifest (`spin.toml`) file.

 Now we have two separate Spin applications (`todo-app` and `todo-app-v2`) using their own labels to link to the same database.